Harkishan-99/Alternative-Bars/README.md

 ## Installation
 The algorithm was tested on the Alpaca Trade API version mentioned the requirements file and is considered as the stable version for this project.

 ```bash

 pip install -r requirements.txt
 ```

+For running the trend-following strategy user need have [ta-lib](https://mrjbq7.github.io/ta-lib/doc_index.html) a python package for technical indicators.
+If pip install fails user can refer this [blog post](https://blog.quantinsti.com/install-ta-lib-python/) to install TA-Lib.

 ## Usage